emceDev/toAws/README.md

 currently modified - attributes of product being modified not yet put into the cart

 There are two client only fields:

 Product{

+setAttrs - selected attributes of product (default or chosen by user), used to maintain consistency in adjust button component, besides this value takes part in order process.

-isInCart- true if product is in cart (variable used when displaying inCart icon on ProductCard component) }
+isInCart- true if product is in cart (variable used when displaying inCart icon on ProductCard component)

+}

 Currency{

-selected- returns true or false if currency is selected One (used in order to display one currency everywhere) }
+selected- returns true or false if currency is selected One (used in order to display one currency everywhere)

+}

-# There are four queries:
+# There are three main queries:

-getCategories - fetching categories list (without products), used to display navbar buttons getProduct - gets specific product getProdFromCat - gets products from specific category
+getCategories - fetching categories list (without products), used to display navbar buttons getProdFromCat - gets product list from specific category getProduct - gets specific product

+rest is in apollosState/queries.js

 # Use Case: